 One of the ways that SEEK helps students is by providing special projects and opportunities to develop their interests and talents outside of the classroom.
-Several examples of these are discussed below.
+Some examples of these are discussed below.

 Chi Alpha Epsilon (XAE): A National Honor Society

 Chi Alpha Epsilon (XAE) is a national honor society for educational opportunity programs like SEEK.
 Its mission is to promote, support, and encourage academic excellence.
 For initial membership to XAE, a student must have a 3.0 GPA or higher for two or more consecutive semesters, as well as an overall GPA of 3.0 or above, and must have completed at least 24 credits.
 The blue and white "honor cord" with tassel and "key pin" distinguish XAE members at graduation.

 Some benefits of XAE membership include the following:

 - XAE membership is a credential that will be attractive to employers and/or graduate schools.